 Santiago Mota is a designer, researcher, and consultant based in Mexico City.
 In 2012, he co-founded the CASA Research and Design Group at UNAM to engage real world issues regarding the contemporary city.
 He has also worked as a project manager for Soma Architects in New York, and as a project architect at DMP Arquitectura in Mexico City.
 He is interested in developing a new design-research practice by challenging widespread notions regarding energy, sustainability, and resiliency, and following the MDE program, received a Harvard Bloomberg City Leadership Initiative Fellowship.

 Neeti Nayak is an engineer who interned with Bharat Dynamics Limited, and worked on an “Intruder Detection System” for a missile integration shelter.
 She has since worked as a systems engineer with BrahMos Aerospace, where she handles communication protocols, avionics systems, and systems engineering in general.
 She is particularly interested in intangible heritage (performing arts, language, etc.) and problems facing rural Indian communities, which led to work on a real-time analysis and alert system for stampede prevention in the Kumbha Mela.
 She continued with this theme for her final MDE project, which focused on homeworkers in India.
 She nows works at Esri.

 Michael Raspuzzi is Co-Founder of Culinairy Labs, a startup using algorithms to establish a smarter and more personalized future of food.
 As Design Lead for Boston Bay Innovation, Raspuzzi is re-branding Boston's innovation ecosystem, and as Design Instructor for both the Harvard University Graduate School of Design and the Harvard University John A. Paulson School of Engineering and Applied Sciences, he focuses on applied learning and curriculum development at the intersection of design, engineering, and entrepreneurship.
-He received his Bachelor of Architecture from Cornell University and an inaugural Master in Design Engineering from Harvard University—where his project EMMA: Maternal Healthcare Coach earned him the MDE 2018 Thesis Prize.
+He received his Bachelor of Architecture from Cornell University and an inaugural Master in Design Engineering from Harvard University—where his project with Julie Loiland, EMMA: Maternal Healthcare Coach, earned him and Julie the MDE 2018 Thesis Prize.
 With playful interdisciplinarity, Raspuzzi ultimately enjoys building collaborative organizations, initiatives, and communities to solve complex problems in the global food system.

 Karen Su has always been interested in design-oriented problem solving.
 In college, she studied computer science, visual art, and philosophy.
 For work, she has explored each stage of the software development lifecycle, from full-stack web development, to user experience design, to product management.
 These experiences converged in her most recent role as lead product designer at a San Francisco startup, and following the MDE program, she continues working at the convergence of creativity and technology in the Boston area.